JoaoVictorMagalhaesSouza/Crypto-Project/README.md

 </ul>

-After this process, we have a database that is being populated with about +- 400rows/minute (4 variables * +- 100 crypto's).
+After this process, we have a database that is being populated with about +- 100rows/minute.